xavierfoucrier/inbox-notifier/README.md

 ## Download
 #### Setup installer
-The setup installer contains both `32 bits (x86)` and `64 bits (x64)` versions.
-Its the better way to install Windows application and allows you to **cleanly install/uninstall** the application with ease.
-Note that you will need **administrators rights** to properly complete the installation.
-Recommended for all users.
+The setup installer contains both `32 bits (x86)` and `64 bits (x64)` versions: this is the better way to install Windows application and allow you to **cleanly install/uninstall** the application with ease.

 * :package: [Inbox Notifier 3.0.0](https://github.com/xavierfoucrier/inbox-notifier/releases/download/v3.0.0/Inbox.Notifier.3.0.0.exe)

+> Note that you will need **administrator rights** to properly complete the installation.

-#### Portable version
+#### History versions
-The portable version is made for users who want to install the application on a **USB key**, or **removable drive**.
-In the uninstall process, you will need to manually remove some files from the *%AppData%* folder or edit the registry to completely remove the application from your computer.
+You can grab an old version of the application in the [Github version history](https://github.com/xavierfoucrier/inbox-notifier/tags): keep in mind that the alpha/beta versions are just "pre-releases" and **are not** "production environment" ready.
 Portable versions are **no longer available since official 1.0 release**.
-Recommended for beta-tester users.

-#### Old versions

-You can grab an old version of the application in the [Github version history](https://github.com/xavierfoucrier/inbox-notifier/tags): keep in mind that the alpha/beta versions are just "pre-releases" and **are not** "production environment" ready.
-Some old versions are **no longer working** due to the OAuth client secret key revocation.
-Recommended for power users.
+Some installers may **no longer working** due to the OAuth client secret key revocation.

 ## Privacy policy